-Fourteen titles have been published through the Armenian Series.
+Sixteen titles have been published so far through the Armenian Series.
+Available at:

 Born ninety years ago in the pre-WWII, pre-civil rights American South of Armenian immigrant parents from Istanbul, Turkey, Dr. Dennis Papazian reflects on a quintessentially twentieth- century American life shaped by the challenges of the immigrant experience, his family’s struggle to create a life in a new land, and his determined efforts to secure an education that would ensure a life of security and the promise of the American dream.

 Captive Nights: From the Bosphorus to Gallipoli with Zabel Yessayan